Ashburn Eye Care - Clary Eye Associates

 At Clary Eye Associates we welcome patients of all ages to our Ashburn Eye Care Center.
 Our trusted Ashburn optometrist, Dr. Doran provides optical and medical eye care services to satisfy your family’s needs at any age, from pediatrics to geriatrics.
 Depending upon your age, lifestyle and overall health condition, vision care requirements change.
 In our friendly clinic, we become familiar with each individual patient in order to customize eye exams and treatment options.

-Our family eye care services include eye exams for kids and adults, vision correction, myopia management, specialty contact lens fitting, and management of age-related eye disease.
+Our family eye care services include eye exams for kids and adults, vision correction, myopia management, specialty (known as scleral) contact lens fitting, and management of age-related eye disease.
 Conveniently located and dedicated to eye and vision care in Ashburn, we are privately owned and able to offer personalized service to our patients and office hours to suit every family’s schedule.

 Ask Our Ashburn Optometrist a Question...